African Development Bank: African Development Fund

 Established in 1972, the African Development Fund started operations in 1974.
-"The African Development Fund" United Nations Convention to Combat Desertification (UNCCD) 2004, no longer available (2006).
 It provides development finance on concessional terms to low-income RMCs which are unable to borrow on the non-concessional terms of the AfDB.
 In harmony with its lending strategy, poverty reduction is the main aim of ADF activities.
 Twenty-four non-African countries along with the AfDB constitute its current membership.
-The largest ADF shareholder is the United Kingdom, with approximately 14% of the total working shares followed by United States with approximately 6.5 percent of the total voting shares, followed by Japan with approximately 5.4 percent.
+The largest ADF shareholder is the United Kingdom, with approximately 14% of the total working shares followed by United States with approximately 6.5% of the total voting shares, followed by Japan with approximately 5.4 percent.
 The Federal Reserve Bank of New York was designated as the depositor bank for the fund according to telegraphs sent from the U.S. Embassy in Abidjan in 1976.

 The ADF's general operations are decided by a Board of Directors, six of which are appointed by the non-African member states and six designated by the AfDB from among the bank's regional Executive Directors.

 The ADF's sources are mainly contributions and periodic replacements by non-African member states.
 The fund is usually replenished every three years, unless member states decide otherwise.
 The total donations, at the end of 1996, amounted to $12.58 billion.
 The ADF lends at no interest rate, with an annual service charge of 0.75%, a commitment fee of 0.5%, and a 50-year repayment period including a 10-year grace period.
 The tenth United Kingdom replenishment of the ADF was in 2006.